krivard/codalab-worksheets-wiki/User_Competition-Roadmap.md

 ### Planning a Competition
 The very first step in creating a competition is planning.
 Some questions you will want to ask are:
 - Which competition template will I choose for a starting point?
-- How will I make data available to participants?
+- How will I make data securely available to participants?
 - Which steps will I take to secure my data?
 - What type of scoring program will I need to create?